stephenrong/mutation-paper/README.md

-# mutation-paper

-Scripts for performing and analyzing evolutionary simulations in paper titled "Mutational bias and the co-evolution of protein and splicing code" by Stephen Rong, Luke Buerer, Christy L. Rhine, Jing Wang, Kamil J. Cygan, and William G. Fairbrother.
-Simulations are initialized with either random sequences or human exonic sequences evolved under mutation rate profiles with varying levels of mutational bias and purifying selection.
-Details of simulations are described in paper.
+# Mutational bias and the co-evolution of protein and splicing codes

+Stephen Rong, Luke Buerer, Christy L. Rhine, Jing Wang, Kamil J. Cygan, and William G. Fairbrother

+Scripts for performing simulations described in paper.
+Simulations are initialized on a 'genome' of random sequences of human exons.
+Substitutions are drawn in proportion to estimated relative mutation (ERM) rates from Carlson et al. (2019) based on 7-mer sequence context.
+Simulations are run under models with or without purifying selection against changes to the protein coding sequence.

 Scripts written by Stephen Rong (Fairbrother Lab, Brown University).
 Have questions?
 Contact stephen[underscore]rong[at]brown[dot]edu or post a git issue.

-Last updated: Oct 16, 2019
+Last updated: Oct 17, 2019

 ### Contents:

-data/ contains all required data files for performing simulations with the exception of the file data/hg19-unipAliSwissprot-introns.txt (too large at 974 Mb), which can instead be downloaded from the UCSC Table Browser (GRCh37/hg19 assembly, Genes and Gene Predictions group, UniProt track, SwissProt Aln. table, introns only, accessed on 2018/07/05).
+data/ contains all required data files for performing simulations with the exception of the file data/hg19-unipAliSwissprot-introns.txt (too large at 974 Mb, 292 Mb gzipped ... ), which can instead be downloaded from the UCSC Table Browser (GRCh37/hg19 assembly, Genes and Gene Predictions group, UniProt track, SwissProt Aln. table, introns only, accessed on 2018/07/05).

 results/ contains placeholder directories for simulation output.